JyotinderSingh/Multithreading/README.md

 # Multithreading and Concurrency
-### This repository contains examples to help you get started with multithreading in Java - though the concepts should be applicable across any modern programming language.
+#### This repository contains examples to help you get started with multithreading in Java - though the concepts should be applicable across any modern programming language.

+I made this repository to act as a personal reference guide to building scalable and high performance multithreaded applications, and I hope this proves useful to others as well.

 ## Basics (Creating Threads)
 - [Using the Thread class and an anonymous instance of Runnable.](./src/com/jyotindersingh/Basics1.java)